 How to prepare for the SESAME exam?

 There is no secret: to consider admission in a major business school and succeed in higher education, you must be well prepared.
 The selectivity of certain programmes and the limited number of places in certain post-bac courses, requires that you put all your chances of success on your side.
 Language test, synthesis, reasoning or analysis...
 On the official SESAME website or on the official application, you will find online past papers and quizzes to be able to practice with.
-You can also opt for remote preparation courses for intensive courses during the holidays but know that IPAG offers several free days of preparation for the exam.
-IPAG's "Prep Day" is an opportunity for future students to train and develop their oral and written skills, as well as learn more about the school and its courses (tuition fees, opportunities, programme accreditations, etc.).
+You can also opt for remote preparation courses or intensive courses during the holidays.

 Do not hesitate to contact us.